Post Author: Stephanie Sorge

 - Don’t lock your knees.
 Many a partner has been felled by locked knees.
 Similarly, don’t forget to breathe.
 Don’t forget to eat before the ceremony.
 Don’t show up drunk or otherwise impaired.
 Get rid of the gum.

 - Many of the details that you will spend time agonizing over will be forgotten before the day is over.
 Don’t sweat the small details.
 Don’t blow your budget.
 Remember that this is a celebration of your love and commitment, shared with the people you love the most.
 No one will care if everything goes wrong, but they will remember if your stress, frustration, or angst stamped out the joy from the celebration.

 - Don’t forget the cleaning crew.
 Remember that in most cases, Saturday weddings will be followed by regular Sunday activities in the church.
 Make sure that there is a plan for everything to get put back in place and cleaned up.
 The church might have staff who can help with this, who should be paid for their additional work time.

 - Remember to send in the marriage license!

 - Your wedding is not your marriage.
 Put at least the same amount of care and work into nurturing your marriage as you did in planning your wedding!

 We clergy people really do care about you and your marriage.
 We will be praying for you and with you long after the ceremony is over.
 We’re grateful for the privilege of sharing this important life event with you!

-The Rev. Stephanie Sorge Wing lives in the beautiful Shenandoah Valley of Virginia with her husband and sons.
+The Rev. Stephanie Sorge lives in the beautiful Shenandoah Valley of Virginia with her family.
 She serves Trinity Presbyterian Church in Harrisonburg, Virginia, a beautiful place where many happy weddings have been celebrated!